NeoGeographyToolkit/StereoPipeline/docs/stereo_algorithms.rst

 inaccurate results in textureless regions.
 With careful parameter selection and usage these disadvantages can be mitigated.

-In order to invoke MGM or SGM use the option ``--stereo-algorithm`` as described in :numref:`corr_section`.
-Briefly, pass to it one of the values ``asp_sgm``, ``asp_mgm``, or just ``mgm`` for the original implementation.
-To process large images you must use the ``parallel_stereo`` program instead of the ``stereo`` program. ``parallel_stereo`` replaces the refinement stage with a new seam blending stage to suppress artifacts along tile borders.
-Without this step SGM can produce artifacts along tile borders.
-The ``stereo`` program can be used as long as the ``corr-tile-size`` command is set large enough to fit the entire image into a single processing tile.
-When running SGM, a single ASP process will handle only one tile at a time but it will use multiple threads per tile, as opposed to normal stereo where each tile uses its own thread.
 MGM is currently limited to using 8 simultaneous threads but SGM does not have a limit.

-When running ``parallel_stereo`` use the following options:
+It is suggested to use these algorithms with default options.
+If desired, customizations can be done as follows.

--  Specify the ``sgm-collar-size`` option or leave it at the default value.
-Increasing this value decreases the chances of seeing artifacts along tile borders but increases processing time and memory usage.
+-  The ``sgm-collar-size`` option can be increased from the default to allow for more padding for each tile.
+This decreases the chances of seeing artifacts along tile borders but increases processing time and memory usage.
+With the tiles being bigger, local alignment may be less effective.

--  Set the ``corr-tile-size`` option to determine the tile size, keeping in mind that larger tile sizes produce better results but consume more memory.
-The collar size you selected will enlarge the processed tile size.
+-  Set the ``corr-tile-size`` option to determine the tile size (before the padding is applied), keeping in mind that larger tile sizes produce better results but consume more memory.

 -  Set the ``processes`` option keeping in mind memory constraints as discussed earlier.
 Each process will run one simultaneous SGM